-Before setting aside time to go through and catalog or evaluate each coin on your hands, it’s really important that you pick up a book that will help you understand what each of the coins in the coin collection is worth.
+Before setting aside time to go through and catalog or evaluate each coin, it’s really important that you pick up a book that will help you understand what each of the coins in the coin collection is worth.

 You probably think cleaning coins makes them look better and, you might, thus assume, worth more.
-While you might wash a car before you sell it, you don’t want to clean your coins.
+While you might wash a car before you sell it, you do not want to clean your coins.

-You’ll always get more money for coins with uncleaned, unaltered coins than those that have been cleaned or ‘improved.’
+You’ll always get more money for uncleaned, unaltered coins than those that have been cleaned or ‘improved.’
 Trust me.
 Don’t touch those coins for any other reason but to inspect them!

 It’s time to start seeing what you have.
 If you already have directions set in place, be sure you organize and distribute according to what you have been directed to do.

-If, however, you have a ton of coins laying around and have no orders and don’t know what’s valuable and what’s not, I have some general guidelines for you below:
+If, however, you have a ton of coins laying around and have no orders and you don’t know what’s valuable and what’s not, I have some general guidelines for you.